 When are instructional sessions

-The virtual session schedule is as follows (all times Eastern):
+The schedule includes the upcoming virtual sessions (all times Eastern):

 - Wednesday, Nov.
 17 at 7 p.m. – Photojournalism & Multimedia Broadcast